 - Defacement of materials, equipment, or furniture is prohibited and may lead to criminal prosecution.

-- Use of any type of tobacco product is prohibited.
+- Use of any type of tobacco or vaping product is prohibited.

 - Internet access is available only to members of the Lycoming College community.

 - Young children are welcome on an occasional basis, but must be accompanied and supervised by an adult.

 - Library users who are not members of the Lycoming College community are guests of the library and college.
 They may be asked to leave if their behavior disturbs library patrons or staff.